raywenderlich/sc_perfect/For-Instructor/part5-persisting-models-with-storm.markdown

 There's a lot more you can do beyond just saving an model object to the database - you can also perform queries, delete data, and more - and that's the subject of my next screencast.

-Speaking of models, you know I've never understood fashion models in real life - those people are just so clothes minded.
+Speaking of models, do you know how to scare a model on Instagram?
+Say "I know what you wore last summer."
 Anyway - I'm out! :]